Kai-El/Kai-El-Chatbot/README.md

 Hey team, introducing my personal assistant Kai.
 He's a work in progress, but aren't we all.
 His functions are to manage notifications and responses, as well as providing good conversation.
+This project is being built using the MERN stack.